12zamu/github-certification-preparation-guide/content/exams/github-administration.md

 </details>

-### Which role access should you give to a contributor with full control on the repo except access to sensitive or destructive actions  ?
+### What role access should you give to a contributor with full control on the repo without access to sensitive or destructive actions ?

 <details><summary>show</summary>
 <p>